 Pros and Cons of Renewing a Lease

-Before committing to another lease term, you need to weigh the benefits and drawbacks to see if renewing truly serves your needs.
+Before committing to another lease term, it’s important to carefully weigh the advantages and disadvantages to determine if renewing truly aligns with your needs and circumstances.

 Pros: